Amgg12301/WZClasses/README.md

 <h1 align="center">WZClasses</h1>
 <p align="center"><img src="https://github.com/Amgg12301/WZClasses/blob/main/wzclasses-logo.png"></p>
 <p align="center">This is your one-stop shop to easily find all loadouts for any Warzone gun or all loadouts used by a specific content creator!
 The loadouts are for both Modern Warfare and Cold War weapons in Warzone.
 The creators currently used are Aydan, Symfuhny, Huskerrs, JoeWo, Cloakzy, Nickmercs, TeePee, SuperEvan, Crowder, and more soon.
-Finding new loadouts whenever the meta changes is now much easier with this website in the future!</p><br><p>Check it out at https://wzclasses.s3.amazonaws.com</p>
+Finding new loadouts whenever the meta changes is now much easier with this website in the future!</p><br>
+<p align="center">Check it out at https://wzclasses.s3.amazonaws.com!</p>